shelbywalford/final_project/README.md

 This is a slightly confusing installation process, but here it goes.
 First, the official reinforcement learning to run github repository is found here (https://github.com/stanfordnmbl/osim-rl).
 The README includes the first set of installation instructions: follow the directions up until the "Basic Usage" section.
+Make sure that you have the "opensim-rl" environment activated when you are running any future commands.

 Then, I would suggest copying and pasting the following code into the command line to make sure things are running as they should be:
 ###